-Please take a moment to review COVID expectations for Spring 2022.
-As the pandemic continues to impact every facet of our lives, we’re grateful for your continued diligence to keep Mount Mary University safe.
+Please take a moment to review COVID expectations for Fall 2022.
+As the pandemic continues and becomes a part of our everyday lives, we appreciate you working to ensure that our Mount Mary community is safe and healthy.

 Everyone should be alert to the possibility that, should COVID cases continue to escalate, the university may be required to pivot to online instruction and/or increase COVID safety plans.
 University leadership has developed a readiness plan that can be implemented as necessary.
 Communication to campus will continue as the semester unfolds – read your email regularly.

 1. COVID Reporting:

 - If you have COVID-19 symptoms, have tested positive, or have had significant exposure to someone who has tested positive, you must complete the COVID Symptom Screening (for Students) or (for Employees).
 DO NOT come to campus until you have clearance from a staff member to do so.

 - Even if you are fully vaccinated and you are exposed to COVID you MAY not have to quarantine, but you do have to complete the COVID Symptom Screening and be approved to return to campus.